carrvo/PowerSpec/README.md

 A [Full Example](./BinaryCmdletExample/Example.Specification/) has been included for you to explore.

 The specification can now be run through PowerSpec!
+(This can be seen [here](./BinaryCmdletExample/Example.Application.Tests/Example.Application.Tests.ps1).)
 ```powershell
 PS> Import-Module <Specification Module path>
 PS> Import-Module PowerSpec